cindyhalim/minesweeper/README.md

 go run main.go <mode>
 ```

-3. or creating and running the executable:
+3. or by creating and running the executable:

 ```
 go build